Coveo-Turbo/cli/README.md

 > It is recommended to use a bash terminal that supports Make.
 If this does not apply to your environment, please replace the following steps with suitable commands using the documentation.

+1. Create a new directory for your new project.

-1. Create a project and sandbox:
+2. Create a project and sandbox:

 ```bash
 npx @coveops/cli create:project MyProject --create-component --with-styles --with-sandbox
 ```

-2. Modify the source MyProject.ts and MyProject.scss files to build your component, add your Coveo credentials in the `.env` file
+3. Modify the source MyProject.ts and MyProject.scss files to build your component, add your Coveo credentials in the `.env` file

-3. Build and serve your project:
+4. Build and serve your project:

 ```bash
 make build serve